 The few Synthexes with #7xx serials were 117V models and probably for shipping overseas to the US market.
 Instruments from #800 upwards were 220V models and bound for the European market.
 None of these early units were equipped with MIDI, but many of them were later retrofitted with the Computer-Interface / MIDI Break-Out-Box.
 Direct installation of the MIDI-Trio found its way, finally, into the last 300 units (from #1300 to #1600).

 We take it for granted that main production started with Ser.
-No. #700 and ended slightly above #1600.
+No. #700 and ended somewhere around #1600.
 Taking early units without serial numbers into account, we assume that a total of 900 – 1000 Synthex were produced.
 There was one last Synthex made for Stevie Wonder just before the company closed its doors in 1988 – as Paul Wiffen explained in the interview quoted above.
 In short, that’s the Synthex story.

 In general, Italian synths have a poor reputation as to their technical reliability.
 Take any Siel, Crumar, Farfisa instrument … most of them come with poor- to medium-quality hardware.
 The Synthex is the one big exception!
 Great knobs, quality switches, solid housing, a well-thought-out, clearly structured interior and a very playable keyboard.
 Much better than any of those cumbersome keys on the early Oberheims, even better than those of the Jupiter-8.
 Synthex – a truly professional instrument.